 Typically, a full-length play amounts to a five-hour consultation, including an initial conversation with the playwright about their needs, my time reviewing materials and gathering thoughts, and a lengthy feedback discussion with the playwright would cost at least $500.

 *Resumé available upon request.

-*Sandra A. Daley-Sharif is a Josephine Abady Award recipient and an OBIE Award-winning producer, both for her contribution of Diversity to the American theatre landscape.
-She holds an MFA in Playwriting from Hunter College under the mentorship of Annie Baker and Branden Jacobs-Jenkins.
-She is the Producing Artistic Director of Liberation Theatre Company in NYC.
+*Sandra A. Daley-Sharif is a highly sought after sensitivity dramaturge and script consultant in the challenging areas of race, culture and sexuality.
+She is a Josephine Abady Award recipient and an OBIE Award-winning producer, both for her contribution of Diversity to the American theatre landscape.
+She is a Professor of Dramatic Writing at SCAD University In Savannah, GA.
+Sandra is the Producing Artistic Director of Liberation Theatre Company in NYC.
 She has produced many projects, across disciplines over the years.
 She is a founding member of HARLEM9, a group of producers coming together to explore the past, present, and future of theatre.
 Sandra has a commendable resume of over 25 years in Theatre, Film, and Television.
 Two of her plays made it to the Kilroys List.
-She is a two-time Eugene O’Neill, Princess Grace Award, and a Bay Area Festival semi-finalist.
-Most recently, The Fire This Time presented a reading of her full-length play Hedda: A Portrait of a (Young) Woman and a production of her short play Anonymous, which was also produced by the EstroGenius Festival.
-Sandra’s play Straddling the Edge is a Barbour Award finalist and was recently workshopped at the cell theatre.
+She is a two-time Eugene O’Neill, Princess Grace Award, and Bay Area Festival semi-finalist.
+The Fire This Time presented a reading of her full-length play Hedda: A Portrait of a (Young) Woman and a production of her short play Anonymous, which was also produced by the EstroGenius Festival.
+Sandra’s play Straddling the Edge is a Barbour Award finalist and was workshopped at the cell theatre.
 Les Fréres is a Bay Area Playwrights Festival finalist and was workshopped at the University of Toronto.
 Her short play Man in the Moon was developed and presented by The Exquisite Corpse Company.